Dash-Ratcliffe/dash-ratcliffe.github.io/_writeups/TwoMillion.md

 ![Command output showing files and folders in ~/html](../resources/writeups/TwoMillion4.png)

 Something that instantly pops out is `Database.php` which we can tell, upon reading, creates a database storing usernames and passwords.\
-Since we don't seem to be able to access the database, we should look for other files that the database may use/may have created.
-One common file that php uses to store its **Environment Variables** is `.env`.\
+To find out what these credentials might be, we should look for sensitive configuration files that we can read.
+In web applications `.env` files are commonly used to store database credentials and other secrets.
-Indeed, this file is present, and reading it gives us access to the admin's credentials:
+This file happens to be present, and reading it gives us access to the admin's credentials:

 ![Command output showing the admin's credentials](../resources/writeups/TwoMillion5.png)